-- 1. What are your district's greatest strengths across the four ingredients?
-(Review the results from your self-assessment.) - 2.
-What are the biggest challenges your district faces across the four ingredients?
-(Review the results from your self-assessment.) - 3.
+- 1. What are your district's greatest strengths across the four ingredients? - 2.
+What are the biggest challenges your district faces across the four ingredients? - 3.
 What are the three or four most important steps that could be taken over the course of the next year to lay the foundation for reducing chronic absence? - 4.
 What is already going on in your community and school district that could be leveraged to help take these steps? - 5.
-If you are creating this action plan with others, share all of your ideas for the three or four most important steps.
+If you are conducting this assessment with others, share all of your ideas for the three or four most important steps.
 Identify if any of the steps are more important to achieve first to lay the foundation for others.
 Agree upon the top three to five shared priorities for action. - 6.
-For each priority, identify the following: what are the resources that could be leveraged; who are the key groups that should be involved; who could take the lead in moving it forward; and what is your timeline for action.
+For each priority, identify the following: What are the resources that could be leveraged; who are the key groups that should be involved; who could take the lead in moving it forward; and what is your timeline for action.